-1 not excluded under subsection (b), shall file a notice, a consent to service of process, and such 2 records that have been filed with the Securities and Exchange Commission under the Investment 3 Advisers Act of 1940 required by rule or order under this [Act] and pay the fees specified in 4 Section 410(e).
-5 (d) [Effectiveness of filing.]
-The notice becomes effective upon its filing.
-6 Proposed Comments 7 No Prior Provision.
-8 9 1.
-"Federal covered investment adviser" is defined in Section 102(6).
+Commission under the Investment Advisers Act of 1940 required by rule adopted or order issued under this [Act] and pay the fees specified in Section 410(e). - (d) [Effectiveness of filing.]
+The notice under subsection (c) becomes effective upon its filing.

+1. "Federal covered investment adviser" is defined in Section 102(6).
 The scope of the Section 405(a) reference to "transacts business in this State" is specified in Section 610.

-10 11 12 13 2.
-This provision is necessitated by the National Securities Markets Improvement Act of 1996 and is intended to coordinate this Act with the Investment Advisers Act of 1940.
-14 15 16 3.
-Section 404(c) provides limits on those who can be employed by or associated with a federal covered investment adviser.
-17 18 19 20 4.
+- 2. Section 405(b)(2) is necessitated by the National Securities Markets Improvement Act of 1996 and is intended to coordinate this Act with the Investment Advisers Act of 1940. - 3.
+Section 404(c) provides limits on those who can be employed by or associated with a federal covered investment adviser. - 4.
 The succession provision of Section 407(a) is available to a federal covered investment adviser who has filed a notice under Section 405.

-21 22 SECTION 406.
-REGISTRATION BY BROKER-DEALERS, AGENTS, 23 INVESTMENT ADVISERS, AND INVESTMENT ADVISER REPRESENTATIVES.
-24 (a) [Application for initial registration.]
-A person shall register as a broker-dealer, 25 agent, investment adviser, or investment adviser representative by filing an application and a 26 consent to service of process complying with Section 611, and paying the fee specified in Section 27 410 and any reasonable fees charged by the designee of the administrator for processing the 28 filing.
-Each application must contain: 29 (1) the information required for the filing of a uniform application;
+SECTION 406.
+REGISTRATION BY BROKER-DEALER, AGENT, INVESTMENT ADVISER, AND INVESTMENT ADVISER REPRESENTATIVE.

+- (a) [Application for initial registration.]
+A person shall register as a broker-dealer, agent, investment adviser, or investment adviser representative by filing an application and a consent to service of process complying with Section 611, and paying the fee specified in Section 410 and any reasonable fees charged by the designee of the administrator for processing the filing.
+The application must contain: - (1) the information or record required for the filing of a uniform application; and - (2) upon request by the administrator, any other financial or other information or record that the administrator determines is appropriate. - (b) [Amendment.]
+If the information or record contained in an application filed under subsection (a) is or becomes inaccurate or incomplete in a material respect, the registrant shall promptly file a correcting amendment. - (c) [Effectiveness of registration.]
+If an order is not in effect and a proceeding is not pending under Section 412, registration becomes effective at noon on the 45th day after a completed application is filed, unless the registration is denied.
+A rule adopted or order issued under this [Act] may set an earlier effective date or may defer the effective date until noon on the 45th day after the filing of any amendment completing the application.

-1 (2) upon request by the administrator, any other financial or other information that the 2 administrator determines is appropriate; and 3 (b) [Amendment] If the information contained in an application that is filed under 4 subsection (a) is or becomes inaccurate or incomplete in any material respect, the registrant shall 5 promptly file a correcting amendment.
-6 (c) [Effectiveness of registration.]
-If an order is not in effect and no proceeding is 7 pending under Section 412, registration becomes effective at noon on the 45th day after a 8 completed application is filed unless the registration is denied.
-A rule or order under this [Act] 9 may set an earlier effective date or may defer the effective date until noon on the 45th day after 10 the filing of any amendment completing the application.
-11 (d) [Registration renewal.]
-A registration is effective until midnight on December 31 of 12 the year for which the application for registration is filed.
-Unless an order is in effect under 13 Section 412, a registration may be automatically renewed each year by filing such records as are 14 required by rule or order under this [Act], by paying the fee specified in Section 410, and by 15 paying costs charged by the designee of the administrator for processing the filings.
-16 (e) [Additional Conditions or Waivers.]
-A rule or order under this [Act] may impose 17 such other conditions, unless inconsistent with the National Securities Markets Improvement Act 18 of 1996, or an order under this [Act] may waive specific requirements in connection with 19 registration as are appropriate in the public interest and for the protection of investors.
-20 Proposed Comments such as Form B-D for broker-dealers; Form U-4 for agents and investment adviser representatives; and Form ADV for investment advisers, which are filed today through such designees as the Web-CRD or the Investment Adviser Registration Depository (IARD).
-While this Act generally encourages uniformity, Sections 401(a) and (e) are intended to give the administrator authority to augment or waive disclosure requirements in appropriate cases.
+(d) [Registration renewal.]
+A registration is effective until midnight on December 31 of the year for which the application for registration is filed.
+Unless an order is in effect under Section 412, a registration may be automatically renewed each year by filing such records as are required by rule adopted or order issued under this [Act], by paying the fee specified in Section 410, and by paying costs charged by the designee of the administrator for processing the filings.

+(e) [Additional conditions or waivers.]
+A rule adopted or order issued under this [Act] may impose such other conditions, not inconsistent with the National Securities Markets

+Improvement Act of 1996.
+An order issued under this [Act] may waive, in whole or in part, specific requirements in connection with registration as are in the public interest and for the protection of investors.